Birding the Philippines: Philippine Endemic Birds Galore!

 Accommodation note:

 The majority of accommodation on the tour is of a good to medium standard with private facilities throughout.
-However, the accommodation for four nights on Mount Kitanglad (where we will be looking for the mighty Philippine Eagle), by necessity, is very basic.
+However, the accommodation for three nights on Mount Kitanglad (where we will be looking for the mighty Philippine Eagle), by necessity, is very basic.
 It is likely you will need to bring a travel towel for our time here.

 Join our newsletter for exclusive discounts and great birding information!